-Disclaimer of opinion
+Disclaimer of Opinion

-We were engaged to audit the financial statements of South Norfolk Council ('the Council') and its subsidiaries (the 'Group') for the year ended 31 March 2023.
+We were engaged to audit the financial statements of South Norfolk Council ('the Council') and its subsidiaries (the 'Group') for the year ended 31 March 2024.
 The financial statements comprise the:

-- Council and Group Movement in Reserves Statement. - Council and Group Comprehensive Income and Expenditure Statement, - Council and Group Balance Sheet, - · Council and Group Cash Flow Statement, - the related notes 1 to 35 including a summary of significant accounting policies, - Collection Fund and the related notes 1 to 3.
+- Council and Group Movement in Reserves Statement, - Council and Group Comprehensive Income and Expenditure Statement, - Council and Group Balance Sheet, - Council and Group Cash Flow Statement - the related notes 1 to 36 of the Council including material accounting policy information, - Collection Fund and the related notes 1 to 3.

-The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2022/23 as amended by the Update to the Code and Specifications for Future Codes for Infrastructure Assets (November 2022).
+The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2023/24.